microsoft/Power-Fx/docs/regular-expressions.md

 Note that the submatch in `(?<submatch>a+)+` cannot be empty, as there must be at least one `a` in he submatch, and is supported.

-Backreferences to possibly empty submatches are also not supported.